Are you raising your child or trying to fix your own childhood traumas?

 And yet, we carry individually and collectively this totally unexamined, fundamental belief that giving our children “love” ensures their future happiness, wholeness and spiritual development.

-Putting aside the fact that most people would be hard pressed to even be able to define what it means to love a child in such a way as to fulfill this fantasy in which you love them enough and in just the right way to inoculate them from the pitfalls of being human.
+Most people would be hard pressed to even be able to define what it means to love a child in such a way as to fulfill this fantasy in which you love them enough and in just the right way to inoculate them from the pitfalls of being human.
 What would that love look like, not in big brush strokes or conceptually…but in real life, on a daily basis?
 What are we even talking about?
 What’s at the heart of this belief?

 The unexamined belief that if we love our children they won’t be negative, insecure, rude or mean, thoughtless, confused, indecisive, needy, emotionally unstable…why do we believe this?
 Is it true?